iranzo/gh-pages-jekyll-action/README.md

 # GitHub Pages Jekyll Action

-This action builds a Jekyll site an deploys it on github pages
+This action builds a Jekyll site and deploys it on github pages

 Make sure that requirements such as `Gemfile` are up to date.

-If there's an existing `build.sh` it will be executed to setup extra steps before 'building' with Jekyll the site (additional steps, other external programs, etc)
+If there's an existing `build.sh` it will be executed to set up extra steps before 'building' with Jekyll the site (additional steps, other external programs, etc)

 ## Environment variables